 Jordan feels gratification after a day’s work "...because there is so much visible progress and so much potential."
 Jordan loves to learn from co-workers who have different skills and it's very satisfying for him to see what growers do with the products we create.

-John joined Vermont Compost Company in March of 2013, after completing his Bachelor’s Degree in Integrated Environmental Science at Johnson State College.
+John joined Vermont Compost Company in March of 2013, after completing a Bachelor’s Degree in Integrated Environmental Science at Johnson State College.

 May 14, 2013 marks the date Shawn joined the effort at Vermont Compost Company.
 What started out as a fulfillment oriented position, soon transitioned into animal husbandry, then into a more expansive company-wide support role.